-Any destruction, damage or removal of natural trees and vegetation, except where instructed or given permission to do so in cases where it is unavoidable.
+Any destruction, damage or removal of natural trees and vegetation will be avoided, except where instructed or given permission to do so in cases where it is unavoidable.
 No trucks or plants will be allowed to run over areas not specifically set aside for this purpose.
-Trees protected by the Government of Rwanda will under no circumstances be uprooted or damaged in any way except with the consent of EWSA.
+Trees protected by the Government of Rwanda will under no circumstances be uprooted or damaged in any way except with the consent of the Rwanda Environment Management authority.